DellESI/RackManager-Docs-Published/man_pages/RMconfig_MAN.md

-Copyright 2016 Dell, Inc. All rights reserved.
+Copyright &copy; 2016-2018 Dell Inc. or its subsidiaries.
+All rights reserved.

 # RMconfig -- RackManager Configuration Utility
 ---